On $ p-$Rationality of Cubic and Quartic Number Fields

 0.6 cm

-In the above two tables, we use LMFDB data: In Table 1, there are totally $ 419 $ number of complex cubic number fields $ K $ of which the absolute values of discriminants $ < 3000. $ We take all the $ 23 $ number of prime numbers $ p: 5 \leq p \leq 100. $ For the $ 419 \times 23 = 9637 $ pair of $ (K, p), $ by our criteria, except the cases of the above table, all the remainder are $ p-$rational.
-In the table, we use a polynomial $ T $ of degree $ 3 $ to indicate the cubic number field which is generated by a root of $ T. $ For the case that $ p \mid h(K) $ with $ \text{tor}_{\Z_{p}}(\frac{\prod_{i=1}^{3} U_{i}^{(1)}}{\overline{E^{\prime }}}) = \{1\}, $ to determine the $ p-$rationality, one need to further determine whether $ H_{p} (K) \subset \widetilde{K}. $ At present, we don't know whether there are such effective algorithms. \\ In Table 2, there are totally $ 147 $ number of pure imaginary quartic number fields $ K $ of which the absolute values of discriminants $ < 3000. $ We take all the $ 23 $ number of prime numbers $ p: 5 \leq p \leq 100. $ For the $ 147 \times 23 = 3381 $ pair of $ (K, p), $ by our criteria, except the cases of the above table, all the remainder are $ p-$rational.
-In the table, we use a polynomial $ T $ of degree $ 4 $ to indicate the quartic number field which is generated by a root of $ T. $ We need to point out, at present, for the case that $ 5 $ is totally ramified in the quartic number field, we can not use the result of Theorem 1.3 above to determine the $ 5-$rationality. \\ For the determined cases, the calculated results in our tables are consistent with the ones done by the algorithm of Gras in [G2].
+In the above two tables, we use LMFDB data: In Table 1, there are totally $ 419 $ number of complex cubic number fields $ K $ of which the absolute values of discriminants $ < 3000. $ We take all the $ 23 $ number of prime numbers $ p: 5 \leq p \leq 100. $ For the $ 419 \times 23 = 9637 $ pair of $ (K, p), $ by our criteria Proposition 2.2, except the cases of the above table, all the remainder are $ p-$rational.
+In the table, we use a polynomial $ T $ of degree $ 3 $ to indicate the cubic number field which is generated by a root of $ T. $ For the case that $ p \mid h(K) $ with $\varepsilon^{p^f-1}\equiv 1\ (\ mod\ \mathfrak{p}^{e+1}),\ \forall\mathfrak{p}|p,$ to determine the $ p-$rationality, one need to further determine whether $ H_{p} (K) \subset \widetilde{K}. $ At present, we don't know whether there are such effective algorithms. \\ In Table 2, there are totally $ 147 $ number of pure imaginary quartic number fields $ K $ of which the absolute values of discriminants $ < 3000. $ We take all the $ 23 $ number of prime numbers $ p: 5 \leq p \leq 100. $ For the $ 147 \times 23 = 3381 $ pair of $ (K, p), $ by our criteria Proposition 2.2, except the cases of the above table, all the remainder are $ p-$rational.
+In the table, we use a polynomial $ T $ of degree $ 4 $ to indicate the quartic number field which is generated by a root of $ T. $ We need to point out, at present, for the case that $ 5 $ is totally ramified in the quartic number field, we can not use the result of Proposition 2.2 above to determine the $ 5-$rationality. \\ For the determined cases, the calculated results in our tables are consistent with the ones done by the algorithm of Gras in [G1].
 0.3cm

 { \bf Acknowledgments } \ We would like to thank Georges Gras for sending us his several papers and giving helpful suggestions.
-We would like to thank Zouhair Boughadi for informing us the relation of an open question in [ABo] and our Theorem 1.4 as in Remark 1.7.
+We would like to thank Zouhair Boughadi for informing us the relation of an open question in [ABo] and our Lemma 5.4 as in Remark 5.5.
+We would like to thank Ruiyuan He and Qinhao Li for their careful reading of this paper and helpful suggestions.
+We would like to thank the referee for helpful suggestions and comments.

 1 cm \begin{description}